AMAP Interdisciplinary Methods Certificate

 606 (Variable Topics – Models for Categorical and Limited DV, Experimental Methods, Scaling)

 608 (Field Research Methods.
-Note this mixed methods course can count towards the quantitative or qualitative track)
+Note this mixed methods course can count as quantitative or qualitative)

 608 (Qualitative Methods)